 ACCESS NOT OWNERSHIP

 Welcome to the Rise of the Freelance Economy.
-The future is “access not ownership” so we are establishing “access points” across the city from Downtown Los Angeles to Venice Beach.
+The future is “access not ownership” so we are establishing “access points” across the city from Downtown San Diego to Los Angeles to San Francisco.
 Millennials don’t own a gym at home, they buy a membership.
 We don’t subscribe to cable television, we watch Netflix.
 We don’t buy CDs we stream music.
-American car sales are on the decline because we Lyft or Uber.
+American car sales are on the decline because we Waymo or Uber.
 We can rent a bicycle, get a degree online, have our meals delivered to us, and document our entire lives on social media.
 We make decisions based on trust (reviews) + value (location) + price point (affordable).

 Problem